 However, it is high in calcium and contains some oxalic acid.
 These two things can cause stones to form over time.
-It’s best to feed just a couple of stems of cilantro at a time, up to a few times a week.
+It’s best to feed just a couple of stems of cilantro at a time, once or twice a week.

 Coriander can also slow down blood clotting and increase the risk of bleeding, so it’s best to avoid feeding this herb if your guinea pig is pregnant, injured, or scheduled for surgery.